shelfio/libreoffice-lambda-layer/readme.md

 # LibreOffice for AWS Lambda as a layer

-> 95 MB LibreOffice to fit inside AWS Lambda Layer compressed with Brotli
+> 95 MB LibreOffice to fit inside AWS Lambda Layer compressed with Brotli or gzip

 Based on the [serverless-libreoffice](https://github.com/vladgolubev/serverless-libreoffice) project.

 ## Getting Started

-You can add this layer to any Lambda function you want – no matter what runtime

 Click on Layers and choose "Add a layer", and "Provide a layer version ARN" and enter the following ARN.

 ```
 arn:aws:lambda:us-east-1:764866452798:layer:libreoffice:9
 ```

-See the table below for other supported regions.
+See the table below for the list of supported regions and runtimes.

 Works well with [aws-lambda-libreoffice npm package](https://github.com/shelfio/aws-lambda-libreoffice)

-## What does this layer contain?
+## What's inside this layer?

-This layer contains `lo.tar.br` file which is LibreOfficee v6.4.0.1 (https://github.com/vladgolubev/serverless-libreoffice/releases/tag/v6.4.0.1).
+`libreoffice-brotli` layer contains `lo.tar.br` file which is LibreOffice v6.4.0.1 (https://github.com/vladgolubev/serverless-libreoffice/releases/tag/v6.4.0.1).
+Node.js has native Brotli unpacking support since version 10 so it's easy to unpack this file natively.
+Alternatively, you can use [aws-lambda-libreoffice npm package](https://github.com/shelfio/aws-lambda-libreoffice) to simplify this task.

-## Where is LibreOffice inside of Lambda?

-It is at `/opt/lo.tar.br`.
+`libreoffice-gzip` layer contains `lo.tar.gz` file which is LibreOffice v6.4.0.1 (https://github.com/vladgolubev/serverless-libreoffice/releases/tag/v6.4.0.1).

+## How do I use this layer to launch LibreOffice?

+If you don't use [aws-lambda-libreoffice npm package](https://github.com/shelfio/aws-lambda-libreoffice), then these steps are roughly what you need to do.

+1. This layer just adds `/opt/lo.tar.br` or `/opt/lo.tar.gz` file to your Lambda runtime
+2. Unpack `/opt/lo.tar.br` or `/opt/lo.tar.gz` file during Lambda execution into `/tmp` folder which has 512 MB of free space.
+Make sure to do this OUTSIDE function handler code.
+This is an expensive task, so better to make it once on a warm start.
+3. LibreOffice binary will be located available at `/opt/instdir/program/soffice.bin`
+4. Check out `/test/index.js` for CLI arguments needed to run LibreOffice to convert a `.txt` file to `.pdf` for more details

 ## Version ARNs